 - Please note that Bachelor of Music has a fixed closing date which also applies for all program change applications.
 Refer to Application dates for more information.

 - If you are applying for Nursing or Midwifery programs, please note that once a preliminary assessment is done, you will be required to complete the ANMAC declaration which states how you satisfy the English Language Requirements.

 - If you are applying for Initial Teacher Education programs, including dual degrees, please note that once a preliminary assessment is done, you will be required to complete the Non Academic Competencies Statement which demonstrates possession of key competencies outlined by the Australian Institute for Teaching and School Leadership (AITSL) as those attributes and motivations common to effective teachers.

 We will contact you upon preliminary assessment of your application whether you need to complete any of the above.

 If you are a postgraduate student, you will need to re-apply for the new program using the Application for Postgraduate Coursework form.

-International students studying on a Student visa who are considering a program change that impacts on their overall duration of study are advised to discuss their program change intentions with the Department of Home Affairs (DOHA) to identify potential impacts on their Student visa.
+- Student visa holders who are considering a program change that impacts on their overall duration of study are advised to discuss their program change intentions with the Department of Home Affairsto identify potential impacts on their Student visa.